patrikx3/debian-testing-mongodb-stable/README.md

 It install the required apt dependencies and generates the ```SystemD``` service, enables and starts.

-Is is for testing, you build it in Docker to test it, but the live building is on the server in the directory in the GIT repository ```build``` directory and then it puts the files into ```/usr/bin```.
+It is for testing, you build it in Docker to test it, but the live building is on the server in the directory in the GIT repository ```build``` directory and then it puts the files into ```/usr/bin```.

 ## Scripts